CommonGateway/CustomerNotificationsBundle/README.md

 If not present it will not be possible for emails to be sent.

 * `getObjectDataConfig` can be used to configure how to find and add the data of one Common Gateway Object to the email Action data (and email message through the email template).
-* `objectConditions` TODO
+* `objectConditions` can be used to add some final conditions to check using the object found with the `getObjectDataConfig`.
+If these conditions fail the email will not be sent. (as long as `objectConditions` is not empty, the email will also not be sent if no object was found with `getObjectDataConfig`)
 * `throw` is the event we should throw to trigger another [EmailHandler action](#configuration-for-emails-andor-sms) that will send the actual email.

 Basic details about how `getObjectDataConfig` works can be found in the description of the [extraConditions](#extraconditions) property, please take a look at that first.
 Good to know & emailConfig specific properties:

-* `source` reference of the source to call.
+* `source` Reference of the source to call.
-* `sourceProperties` this is the array with property names to get from the response of the source.
+* `sourceProperties` This is the array with property names to get from the response of the source.
-* `searchSchemas` array with Schema references to use when searching an Object in de Gateway.
+* `searchSchemas` Array with Schema references to use when searching an Object in de Gateway.
-* `searchQuery` query array to use when searching an Object in de Gateway, use {{sourcePropertyName}} here to insert the values got using `sourceProperties`.
+* `searchQuery` Query array to use when searching an Object in de Gateway, use {{sourcePropertyName}} here to insert the values got using `sourceProperties`.
 See example [above](#notification-action-configuration).

 > **Note:**
 > that it also possible to use `getObjectDataConfig` recursively, see [extraConditions](#extraconditions) for how this is done.